David-Lor/Docker-SSH-Port-Forward-Client/README.md

 Now, port 80 of remote host should be accesible from port 8080 within and without the container.

+Builds of this image are available for **linux/amd64** and **linux/arm/v7**.
+If you encounter problems running a container on armv7, take a look at [this issue](https://github.com/docker-library/python/issues/637#issuecomment-904544160).

 ## Configuration

 Currently, the settings are provided through environment variables, which are the following: